howtographql/howtographql/content/frontend/angular-apollo/5-authentication.md

 </Instruction>

-Let's quickly gain an understanding of the structure of this new component which can have two major states.
+Let's quickly gain an understanding of the structure of this new component which can have two important states.

 One state is for users that already have an account and only need to login.
-In this state, the component will only render two `input` fields for the user to provide their `email` and `password`.
+In this state, the component will just render two `input` fields for the user to provide their `email` and `password`.
 Notice that `login` will be `true` in this case.

 The second state is for users that haven't created an account yet, and thus still need to sign up.
 Here, you also render a third `input` field where users can provide their `name`.
 In this case, `login` will be `false`.

 The method `confirm`  will be used to implement the mutations that we need to send for the login functionality.

-Next you also need to provide the `src/app/constants.ts` file that we use to define keys for the credentials that we're storing in the browser's `localStorage`.
+Next, you also need to provide the `src/app/constants.ts` file that we use to define keys for the credentials that we're storing in the browser's `localStorage`.

 <Instruction>